desckjet/cloud-serverless-rds/README.md

 - Running a local database to simulate connectivity 🛠
 - Providing a local environment to test API interactions before deployment 🖥

+> [!TIP]
+> Looking for inspiration or additional ideas to earn extra points?
+Check out our Awesome NaNLABS repository for reference projects and best practices! 🚀

 ## 📥 Submission Guidelines

 > 📌 **Follow these steps to submit your solution:**